Become a Pianist at Home: A Route to Learn Now

 4. Use of Free Resources

-• Forums and Communities: Reddit r/piano, Facebook groups, Musicians Discord.
+• Forums and Communities: Reddit r/piano, Facebook groups, Musicians discord.

 5. Effective Practice Methodology

-6. Self-assessment and feedback
+6. Self-assessment and Feedback

 • Recurring Error Log: Keep a practice journal.